MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/sql-failover-2008r2.md

 # SQL Server 2008 R2 failover cluster in Azure

-Some businesses rely on SQL Server 2008 R2 failover clusters to manage their data.
-However, [support for this product and for Windows Server 2008 R2 has ended][Microsoft SQL Server 2008 R2 lifecycle].
+Many businesses rely on SQL Server 2008 R2 failover clusters to manage their data.
+However, [support for SQL Server 2008 R2][Microsoft SQL Server 2008 R2 lifecycle] and [for Windows Server 2008 R2][Windows Server 2008 R2 lifecycle] has ended.
 Regular security updates are no longer available.

-Many of these customers would like to migrate to Azure but can't change their infrastructure.
+Customers who would like to migrate to Azure often can't change their infrastructure.
 The [Azure shared disks][Azure shared disks] feature makes migration possible in this situation.
 With this feature and a Windows Server 2008 R2 failover cluster, users can replicate their on-premises deployment in Azure.
 There's no need for third-party software to manage shared storage.

 With this solution, users can: